petuum/rampart/README.md

           size: 1Gi
 ```
 This is a simple Rampart Graph demonstrating how a component called Batch Uploader is connected to a Volume Flow named `batch-input`.

+> **Note:**
+> A Rampart Graph is deployed on a Kubernetes cluster as a [custom resource (CR)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) named RampartGraph.
+The following command requires the [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/) command line tool to run.

 Run this code to deploy this graph:
 ```bash